Loading Stack -

 0 images remaining

 A larger left frontal lobe peripherally enhancing mass with central non-enhancement (suggesting necrosis) is present.
-It is surrounded by oedema and exerts positive mass effect.
+It is surrounded by edema and exerts positive mass effect.

 The patient went on to have surgery.